thunderseethe/thunderseethe.github.io/content/posts/closure-convert-base.md

 }
 ```

+`Fun` becomes `Closure` and `Int` becomes `Int`.
 We shouldn't see any generics, so we panic if those show up.
-`Fun` becomes `Closure` and `Int` becomes `Int`.
-Back in `closure_convert`, we can begin actual conversion:
+Returning to `closure_convert`, we can begin actual conversion:

 ```rs
 let mut conversion = ClosureConvert {